b-crawl/bcrawl/README.md

   - v1.12: The storm bow is reworked, and can conjure ball lightning.
   - v1.12.3: The Majin-Bo is reworked, providing a huge stat bonus instead of a spell enhancement level.
   - v1.12.3: Spellbinder miscasts are no longer blamed on the player, so they won't anger allies.
+  - v1.13.2: The Sword of Power has an enchantment level of (your strength - 10).

 #### Normal Monsters
   - The monster spell 'Twisted Resurrection' has been removed.
 Deep Elf Death mages now get the spell 'Haunt'.